hcarbillon/Excel_DA_Projects/Project_2-Analysis/README.md

 #### Transform

-- Then, I transformed each query by modifying the column types, removing irrelevant columns, standardizing text by removing specific words, and trimming extra whitespace.
+- Then, I transformed each query by modifying the column types, removing irrelevant columns, standardizing text by removing specific words, and trimming extra whitespaces.
-- The transformed workbook were loaded into the workbook to create the analyses.
+- The transformed queries were loaded into the workbook to create the analyses.

 ### Analysis